seanhatton/repronim.org/content/resources/tools/neurobagel/_index.md

 weight: 30
 ---

-Neurobagel integrates a suite of tools to:
+Neurobagel is a system for distributed data sharing and discovery.
+Neurobagel includes tools for:

-- annotate with a standard model csv-like data and the corresponding BIDS data,
+- Querying data in the Neurobagel system.
-- create a local node to query these data to recreate a cohort of subjects with specific characteristics, and
+- Annotating data to prepare it for sharing via Neurobagel.
-- enable to search across nodes and retrieve brain data (if these are datalad) or clinical data if the node enables this, letting the local researchers to set the level of accessibility of the data.
+- Adding your data to the Neurobagel network.

 ### Citation information